curegit/reversi-ai-dll/README.md

 The returned value is a bit number expressing disk position.
 The bit number is 0 to 63.
 Search time depends on depth of recursion.

+#### `int heuristic_search_parallel(unsigned long long self, unsigned long long opponent, int depth)`

+The multithreaded version of `heuristic_search`.

+It's faster than the non-multithreaded version in most cases if the CPU is good enough for parallel calculation.

 #### `int choose_move(unsigned long long self, unsigned long long opponent)`